durffy/UMLHero/Design/UserStories.md

 # Domain Models

 AS a: Designer
-I want: Create Domain Models
+I want: Create Classes
 so that: track the objects that will be implemented for a project

 AS a: Designer
-I want: Read Domain Models
+I want: Read Classes
 so that:  I can view the current objects/classes for a project

 AS a: Designer
-I want: Update Domain Models
+I want: Update Classes
 so that:  I can manage and make corrections to the objects of a project

 AS a: Designer
-I want: Delete Domain Models
+I want: Delete Classes
 so that:  I can remove uneccessary objects/classes from a project